 Description: This course is a combination of conceptual physics and analytical chemistry (performance & lab based).
-The skills utilized and developed in the course include: data interpretation, data collection, basic analysis, and experimental design with emphasizes on 21st century science skills.
+The skills developed in the course include: data collection and interpretation, basic analysis, and experimental design with emphasizes on 21st century science skills.
 Topics include: Newton's Laws, Velocity & Acceleration, Conservation of Energy, Momentum, Gravity, Friction, Indicators, Chemical Properties, and Conservation/Properties of Mass/Matter.